RodrigoCosta1983/store_connect/README.md

 ## 🔮 Next Steps (Roadmap)

-The next major feature to be implemented is the monetization of the service, turning StoreConnect into a SaaS (Software as a Service).
+The next major feature to be implemented is the monetization of the service, turning Store&Connect into a SaaS (Software as a Service).

 - **☑️ Stripe Integration for Subscription Billing**
     - [ ] Development of a plan system (e.g., Basic, Pro) with different limits or features.